Multiscale Multi-Type Spatial Bayesian Analysis for High-Dimensional Data with Application to Wildfires and Migration: Introduction

-Motivated by the fire and population change dataset, our work proposes a multi-type multiscale BHM within the EPR framework.
+Motivated by the fire and population change dataset, our work proposes a multi-type multiscale BHM with a discrepancy term.
 Specifically, we account for the characteristic of excessive zeros in the fire data by introducing a Bernoulli variable and developing a conditional approach that is equivalent to traditional zero-inflated models in a Gaussian framework.
-Our extension of the EPR framework to multivariate multiscale setting yields substantial computational advantage compared to MCMC by avoiding the need for tuning, convergence diagnostics, etc. The remainder of this paper will be organized as follows.
-In Section 2, we will review the Diaconis-Ylvisaker (DY) distribution and generalized conjugate multivariate (GCM) distribution, which are essential in the development of EPR method.
-In Section 3, we specify our multi-type multiscale BHM within the EPR framework.
-Section 4 presents a comprehensive simulation study in which we compare our EPR method with the traditional MCMC method in terms of predictive accuracy and computational efficiency.
+Our extension of models with a discrepancy term to multivariate multiscale setting yields substantial computational advantage compared to MCMC by avoiding the need for tuning, convergence diagnostics, etc. The remainder of this paper will be organized as follows.
+In Section 2, we will review the Diaconis-Ylvisaker (DY) distribution and generalized conjugate multivariate (GCM) distribution, which are essential in the development of our method.
+In Section 3, we specify our multi-type multiscale BHM.
+Section 4 presents a comprehensive simulation study in which we compare our method with the traditional MCMC method in terms of predictive accuracy and computational efficiency.
 We show the real analysis results for the U.S. fire and population change dataset in Section 5.
 A discussion is followed in Section 6.